Hyundai Accent: Second generation (LC; 1999)

 The redesigned 1999 Accent (LC) sported a more angular body and increased dimensions.
 It received a minor facelift in 2003, and was given the model code LC2.
 When the Accent sedan underwent a 2006 redesign, the liftback continued on sale during 2006 only in Canada, since the liftback skipped the 2006 model year for the United States.
 But for Korea, it was the first model with the new nameplate: Verna.

 The Accent got revised 1.3 and 1.5-litre engines, featuring various improvements to lower noise, vibration, and harshness.
 A 1.6-litre DOHC 16-valve replaced the 1.5-litre from 2001, with the 1.5 continuing to be available in some markets.
 This Accent was also the first to get a diesel version, with a 1.5-litre three-cylinder direct injection turbodiesel with four valves per cylinder, which was badged CRDi.

 Trim levels were GSi, CDX and MVi: this was standard on most export versions, although some European markets had their own designations with names like Dynamic Version etc. Some markets used LS and GLS.

 Markets

 North America

 In North America, the Accent was available in GL, GLS and GT trim levels only, with the 1.5-litre engine at first, then the 1.6-litre engine from 2002.
 The GT version was similar to the MVi version marketed in Europe and Oceania, although the body kit was not as overtly hot hatch styled.

 During 2003 in Canada, the liftback was offered as a GS or GSi with a 1.5 L or 1.6 L engine, respectively.
 In 2004 the GS trim was equipped with the 1.6 L engine.

 Russia

-It was sold in Russia until 2011 as the Hyundai Accent side-by-side with the third generation model which was sold as the Hyundai Verna.
+It was sold in Russia until 2011 as the Hyundai Accent side-by-side with the third generation model which was sold as the Hyundai Solaris.